 The first challenge is to accurately define change management for people in the organization as the tools, processes and practices for managing the people side of organizational change.
 Several other tutorials might help you in educating about the what and why of change management:

 With Team Structure 2 from above, the internal consultants who support the project team are responsible for developing the change management strategy and plans.
 These activities are not done in a vacuum.
 The consultants must solicit input from the project team, the sponsor, impacted leaders and managers, and supervisors throughout the organization.
 For instance, when conducting change management readiness assessments, the internal consultant might interview a business leader from each impacted group in the organization.
 However, it is ultimately the internal consultant who captures and delivers the strategy and the subsequent plans.

 The change management process in Prosci Methodology includes three phases:

 The action steps contained in each give the internal consultant guidelines on how to develop and present the strategy and plans.
 The change management methodology overview provides a high-level description of the methodology.

 The internal change management consultant has much of the responsibility for strategizing and planning the change management program, but there are a number of other 'doers' who must execute the plans.
-As an illustration, participants in the 2013 change management benchmarking study were asked who they preferred to hear messages from regarding change.
-Resoundingly, there were two preferred senders of change messages:
+As an illustration, participants in the Prosci's Best Practices in Change Management benchmarking studies were asked who they preferred to hear messages from regarding change.
+Resoundingly, there were two preferred senders of change messages.